-The Pad Project aims to implement, educate, and advocate.
-While our goal is to place pad machines in communities all over the world, we ultimately aim to promote menstrual equality, but we know that cannot be achieved through one machine, or even many.
+A: The Pad Project aims to innovate, educate, and advocate.
+While our goal is to place pad machines in communities all over the world, we ultimately aim to promote menstrual equity, but we know that cannot be achieved through one machine, or even many.
 Our organization takes a multi-pronged approach to achieving menstrual equity, combining pad machines with community partnerships, sexual and reproductive health education, and domestic advocacy work.
-We work to educate communities both on menstrual hygiene and management, but also on period poverty and the barriers to gender equality it presents.
-We also work to advocate for policy targeted at menstrual equity, whether that be the removal of the Pink Tax, (The Tampon Tax), or working with local school boards to mandate free period products in public school bathrooms, or even just to provide the framework for barrier-breaking conversations about menstruation.
+We work to educate communities on menstrual hygiene management, as well as period poverty and the barrier to gender equity it presents.
+We also work to advocate for policy targeted at menstrual equity, whether that be the removal of the Tampon Tax or working with local school boards to mandate free period products in public school bathrooms, or even just to provide the framework for barrier-breaking conversations about menstruation.

-The cornerstone of our international work is our pad machines.
-Each partner community has different needs - some for manual, some for semi-automatic, and some for automatic machines.
-We work with local partners and NGOs to install machines that are easy to operate, use locally-sourced natural resources to function, and require minimal electricity.
-Each machine employs 6 women and 1 supervisor, enabling them to produce pads for their communities for approximately \$.05 each.
+The core components of our international work are our pad machines and our reusable cloth pad-making programs.
+Each partner community has different needs, and we work with local partners and NGOs to implement programs that work best for that specific community.
+Each manual pad machine employs 5-6 women and enables them to produce pads for their communities for approximately \$.05 each.
 Workers can decide how and where they would like to sell their pads in order to create more economic opportunities, but communities must partner with local NGOs on the ground to help monitor and ensure the success of their particular program.

-At the Pad Project, we aim to promote gender equity throughout the world through various projects.
-We refuse to accept a world where women have to choose between buying a box of pads or buying their next meal.
+At The Pad Project, we aim to promote gender equity around the world through various projects.
+We refuse to accept a world where menstruators have to choose between buying a box of pads or buying their next meal.
 That's why we are committed to highlighting existing laws and regulations around periods in the United States and advocating for change.
 On a global scale, the pad machines we fund both expand access to pads and serve as a catalyst for gender equity.
-Their implementation helps grant women the personal, economic, and educational tools to spark conversations around menstruation and drive societal change.
-Access to pads allows girls to feel comfortable and confident in a learning environment, but it is critical to pair pads with comprehensive sexual and reproductive health and rights (SRHR) education.
+Their implementation helps grant menstruators the personal, economic, and educational tools to spark conversations around menstruation and drive societal change.
+Access to pads allows menstruators to feel comfortable and confident in a learning environment, but it is critical to pair pads with comprehensive sexual and reproductive health and rights (SRHR) education.
 Whenever we install a machine, we do so by partnering with established local organizations who can host community led workshops and start dialogue around menstruation and related SRHR education.
-For instance our film, Period.
-End of Sentence, can serve as an entry point for these conversations.
+For instance, our film, Period.
+End of Sentence., can serve as an entry point for these conversations.
+Ultimately, we believe that our efforts to install pad machines and increase community understanding of menstrual health will promote global gender equity and ensure that a period ends a sentence, not an education.